UmarAuna/Android-Academy-Kano/README.md

 <br/>

 The course is divided into two classes:<br/>
-1. Beginners Class<br/>
+1. Beginners Class will be every Saturday from 4pm to 6pm
-2. Intermediate Class
+2. Intermediate Class will be every Sunday from 4pm to 6pm

 ## Task
 Task will be given to everyone to go and complete.